-The Governing Body
+The Governing Body / Board of Trustees

-- 3.2 The Governing Body of St Wilfrid's RC College is accountable for ensuring the effectiveness of this policy and our compliance with it.
-Although our Governing Body takes collective responsibility to safeguard and promote the welfare of our pupils, we also have two named Governors who champions safeguarding within the school. - 3.3 The Governing Body will ensure that: - The safeguarding policy is in place and is reviewed annually, is available publicly via our school website and has been written in line with Local Authority guidance and the requirements of the Local Safeguarding Partners' (Formally LSCB) policies and procedures; - The school contributes to inter-agency working in line with Working Together to Safeguard Children (2018); - A senior member of staff from the leadership team is designated to
+- 3.2 The Governing Body of St. Wilfrid's RC College is accountable for ensuring the effectiveness of this policy and our compliance with it.
+Although our Governing Body takes collective responsibility to safeguard and promote the welfare of our pupils, we also have two named Governors who champion safeguarding within the school. - 3.3 The Governing Body of St. Wilfrid's RC College will ensure that: - The safeguarding policy is in place and is reviewed annually, is available publicly via our school website and has been written in line with Local Authority guidance and the requirements of the Local Safeguarding Partners' policies and procedures; - The school contributes to inter-agency working in line with Working Together to Safeguard Children (2018); - A senior member of staff from the leadership team is designated to take the lead responsibility for safeguarding and child protection and that

-- take the lead responsibility for safeguarding and child protection and that there is a deputy DSL(s) who is appropriately trained to deal with any issues in the absence of the Designated Safeguarding Lead (DSL).
-There will always be cover for this role; - All staff receive a safeguarding induction and are provided with a copy of this policy; - All staff undertake appropriate child protection training that is updated regularly, at least annually. - Procedures are in place for dealing with allegations against members of staff and volunteers, in line with statutory guidance; - Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE (2019); - Governors remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention.
+- there is a deputy DSL(s) who is appropriately trained to deal with any issues in the absence of the Designated Safeguarding Lead (DSL).
+There will always be cover for this role; - All staff receive a safeguarding induction and are provided with a copy of this policy and the staff code of conduct; - All staff undertake appropriate child protection training that is updated regularly, at least annually. - Procedures are in place for dealing with allegations against members of staff and volunteers, in line with statutory guidance; - Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE (2020); - Governors remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention. - 3.4 The Governing Body of St. Wilfrid's RC College will receive an annual safeguarding report that will record the training that has taken place, the number of staff attending and any outstanding training requirements for the school.
+It will also record all safeguarding activity and will inform the Governing Body how the school meets its statutory requirements.